Terraminator/thm-koth-tricks/README.md

 you can use chattr to set the immutable bit on the king file:
 <pre>echo USERNAME > king.txt</pre>
 <pre>chattr +i king.txt</pre>
-according to the docs(https://man7.org/linux/man-pages/man1/chattr.1.html): i      A file with the 'i' attribute cannot be modified: it
+according to the docs(https://man7.org/linux/man-pages/man1/chattr.1.html):
+i      A file with the 'i' attribute cannot be modified: it
-       cannot be deleted or renamed, no link can be created to this file, most of the file's metadata can not be modified, and the file can not be opened in write mode.
+       cannot be deleted or renamed, no link can be created to this file, most of the file's metadata cannot be modified, and the file cannot be opened in write mode.
        Only the superuser or a process possessing the CAP_LINUX_IMMUTABLE capability can set or clear this attribute.